Salazar-AI-Associates/Reddit-web-scrapping-project/README.md

 It is clear the model one outperformed model two.
 But both models performance is better that a baseline statistic and that is greater that the success probability of a coin flip!

-# Versioning

-We use SemVer for versioning.
-For the versions available, see the tags on this repository..

 # License

 This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.